-- 4.10.1 Areas identified by the applicable Provincial authority as being of "high" or "medium" aggregate resource potential should be protected from incompatible and potentially incompatible land uses that would restrict exploration and development. - 4.10.2 To minimize the potential for land-use conflict, the applicable Provincial authority will review all development proposals in areas of "high" or "medium" aggregate resource potential (as provided by The Mines and Minerals Act). - 4.10.3 The exploration and development of aggregate resources, and the rehabilitation of all sites used in aggregate extraction, shall be undertaken in a manner that is environmentally safe, does not contaminate the groundwater, and is compatible with adjoining lands. - 4.10.4 Where a medium or high-quality aggregate deposit is identified and the Crown owns the mineral rights, any conflicting surface use and associated development must be approved by the applicable Provincial authority.
+- 4.10.1 Areas identified by the applicable Provincial authority as being of "high" or "medium" aggregate resource potential should be protected from incompatible and potentially incompatible land uses that would restrict exploration and development (see Map 3). - 4.10.2 To minimize the potential for land-use conflict, the applicable Provincial authority will review all development proposals in areas of "high" or "medium" aggregate resource potential (as provided by The Mines and Minerals Act). - 4.10.3 The exploration and development of aggregate resources, and the rehabilitation of all sites used in aggregate extraction, shall be undertaken in a manner that is environmentally safe, does not contaminate the groundwater, and is compatible with adjoining lands. - 4.10.4 Where a medium or high-quality aggregate deposit is identified and the Crown owns the mineral rights, any conflicting surface use and associated development must be approved by the applicable Provincial authority. - 4.10.5 Lands under a valid mining claim should be protected. - 4.10.6 Aggregate resources extraction operations shall be a Conditional Use in the Zoning By-law.
+Conditions may include entering into a development agreement, a site plan showing the staging of extraction, proposed buffering measures, a rehabilitation plan, a letter of credit related to proposed rehabilitation works, or cost-sharing of municipal infrastructure improvements. - 4.10.7 Land uses (such as residential, rural residential or certain types of commercial, institutional, or recreational uses) which may be sensitive to and conflict with the inherent characteristics of aggregate resource extraction and processing shall not be allowed within an appropriate distance of the existing or anticipated limits of the extraction operation.
+Minimum setback regulations shall be established in the Zoning By-law or shall be subject to the setbacks in The Mines and Minerals Act, whichever is more stringent, for extraction operations and adjacent land uses.